vikasmc/Application-Chat/README.md

 # Application-Chat
 Client to client chat app using HTTP methods.

-**Service is bulit on using Rest web services.
+**Server is bulit using Rest web services.
 ***I am using jersey and Tomcat to deploy my service.
 ***For Client i am using WebResource and URL.
 ***For the UI i am using Swing,Jframe.